toddcf/pielcanela2/README.md

 ## Deployment

-1. Test deploy to Heroku.
+1. Test deploy to gh-pages.
 2. Get confirmation from Brenda.
 3. Deploy to GoDaddy.
 4. Have GoDaddy link the old URL to the new URL (instead of the other way around, like it is now).